![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 "I thought you were going to take that alternate route?"
 Jason asked.

 "Well, I didn't really want to-- I just planned on it if I was behind by the time we reached the turn off.
-Because of the danger to anyone passing on that last leg."
+Because of the danger of either of us passing the other on that last leg."

 "Jerry winning the contest, you mean?"
 Reggie asked.